 - January, 2016 In October of 2014, I was asked by Phil Tippett to build several armatures for the Dejarik Holochess set to be used in Star Wars Episode 7, The Force Awakens.
-It has finally has been released and I am very honored to have had a hand in building this small part of the Star Wars universe that has inspired me so much over the years.
-Click on the photos below for videos showing us building and animating these famous little monsters.
+I am very honored to have had a hand in building this small part of the Star Wars universe that has inspired me so much over the years.
+Below are several videos showing us building and animating these famous little monsters.

 - March, 2015 The final frame of animation for the film has been shot.
 It has taken me three cameras, four cities, five puppets and ten years to shoot over 27000 frames of animation to tell this story.